East London

 Suicide (from 2015)

-Concerns summary Failures in adequately assessing self-harm risk, unsupported reduction in observations, and suspension of observations prior to death.
+Concerns summary (AI summary) Failures in adequately assessing self-harm risk, unsupported reduction in observations, and suspension of observations prior to death.
 The emergency response was chaotic and staff records were found to be dishonest, indicating severe governance and care failures.

 John Stiff